liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 # chr7	61964001	.
 N	<DEL>	62	PASS	IMPRECISE;SVTYPE=DEL;END=62102000;SVLEN=138000;CIPOS=-2000,2000;CIEND=-2000,2000	GT:CN	0/1:0
 ```

-When we visualize them in IGV (e.g., the first one in above CNV list, "red" region in IGV cytoband), we did see the drop of coverage and minor allele frequecy (given the deepvariant variants provided):
+When we visualize them in IGV (e.g., the first one in above CNV list, "red" region in IGV cytoband), we did see the drop of coverage:

 <p align="left">
 <img src="./img/hificnv_chr7_loss.svg" width="1000">
 </p>

+MAF track derived from deepvariant (DV) variants is also provided, but DV didn't call variants in this region due to shallow coverage.

 As a side note, for above demo, we excluded all chrs but chr7 in HiFiCNV calling, but the pipeline use a more comprehensive excluded regions by default.
 HiFiCNV excluded regions included in `dataset/` folder were built with following scripts (done already):